yuanjianwen/hexo/helloworld/source/_posts/hello-world.md

 ---

-## Fi policy for PHD students
+## FI policy for PHD students

-FI PhD course, DIIZ11 (LITERATURE SURVEY AND THESIS PLANNING), consists of FI PhD Student Seminar (20% of the total score) and Fl PhD Proposal Defense (80% of the total score).
+<font color = red> FI PhD course, DIIZ11 (LITERATURE SURVEY AND THESIS PLANNING), consists of FI PhD Student Seminar (20% of the total score) and Fl PhD Proposal Defense (80% of the total score).
 Before applying for the PhD Proposal Defense, a PhD student MUST attend the PhD Student Seminar (each student is required to submit an annual report and conduct an oral presentation).

 ---